 Vacuum Distillation During Decarboxylation

-While it is not entirely necessary to perform decarboxylation using vacuum ovens prior to extraction, we highly reccommend it for collecting the highest quality liquid terpenes.
+While it is not entirely necessary to perform decarboxylation using vacuum ovens prior to extraction, we highly recommend it for collecting the highest quality liquid terpenes.
 This is where the terpTRAP’s cold trap technology shines.
-Using that vacuum distillation not only collects terpene vapors for high quality products, but also makes the biomass more liquid soluable, improving overall extraction as well.
+Using that vacuum distillation not only collects terpene vapors for high quality products, but also makes the biomass more liquid soluble, improving overall extraction as well.
 For this reason, we recommend the necessary accessories we use including the cold trap, vacuum ovens, pumps, temperature control and other products to perform our method properly.

 Cold Trap Features and Advantages

 - Scalable up to 10 tons/day (depending on biomass moisture content)